Perturbations in a scalar field model with virtues of $\Lambda$CDM: Introduction

-To construct a model without the problem of fixing the initial condition, the scaling potential or the tracking potential is a natural choice.
-As already stated, the scaling solution does not give acceleration, whereas the best-known tracking potentials cannot have $w \simeq -1$.
-The motivation of this work is to have a dark energy model that, though evolving, will have acceleration similar to the $\Lambda$CDM model.
-For that, we have considered a scalar field model with a potential such that it will have an accelerated expansion with $w=-1$ as well as have current energy density comparable to that of dark matter independent of the initial conditions.
-We engineered the model such that the scalar field $\vphi$ will be subdominant as tracking dark energy at early times and start to dominate as a cosmological constant in the recent past driving the acceleration.
+To construct a model without the problem of fixing the initial conditions, the `scaling' potential or the `tracking' potential is a natural choice.
+However, the scaling solution does not drive an acceleration, whereas the best-known tracking potentials cannot give the observationally preferred value of $w \simeq -1$.
+In the present work, we introduce a scalar field model with a potential such that it will have an accelerated expansion with an equation of state at the present epoch similar to that given by \lcdm and the current dark energy density comparable to that of dark matter independent of the initial conditions.
+We engineer the model such that the scalar field $\vphi$ is subdominant as a tracking dark energy at early times and start dominating as a cosmological constant in the recent past driving the acceleration.
 The presence of a scalar field from early times will have its imprints on the growth of perturbations and hence on the large scale structures of the Universe.
-The scalar field will evolve throughout the history of the Universe, and unlike $\Lambda$CDM, will have fluctuations similar to the other matter components.
-These fluctuations will affect the formation of structures\cite{abramo2009prd} and can also cluster on their own \cite{mehrabi2015mnras, batista2013jcap}.
-Thus, structure formation will help break the degeneracy between the $\Lambda$CDM model and our scalar field model ($\vphi$CDM).
+The scalar field will evolve through the history of the Universe, and unlike \lcdm, will have fluctuations similar to the other matter components.
+These fluctuations will affect the formation of structures~\cite{abramo2009prd} and can also cluster on their own~\cite{mehrabi2015mnras, batista2013jcap}.
+Thus, structure formation will help break the degeneracy between the \lcdm model and our scalar field model ($\vphi$CDM).
+This work aims to investigate the perturbation in such a dark energy model and look for the distinguishing features from the standard \lcdm model.
+The present work is not an attempt to constrain the model parameters with the observational datasets but rather to bring out the characteristic features of the model by solving the perturbation equations.
 It must be mentioned that the motivation of this work is not to unify inflation and dark energy and we will consider the evolution of the $\vphi$CDM long after the completion of inflation.

 The paper is organised as follows.
-Section \ref{sec:scf} discusses the scalar field model, section \ref{sec:per} deals with the relevant equations of the scalar field perturbation.
-The evolution of the density contrast is discussed in section \ref{sec:per} along with the CMB temperature fluctuation, matter power spectrum, linear growth rate and $\fsg$.
-Lastly, in section \ref{sec:sum}, we summarise the results.
+We start with a brief discussion on the scalar field model and introduce the potential in Sect.\ \ref{sec:scf}.
+In Sect.\ \ref{sec:per}, starting from the relevant perturbation equations we discuss the evolution of the density contrasts along with the CMB temperature fluctuation, matter power spectrum, linear growth rate and $\fsg$.
+Finally, in Sect.\ \ref{sec:sum}, we summarise and discuss the conclusive results that we arrive at.